Mark Teixeira: Politics

+On August 28, 2025, Teixeira announced that he would run for Texas's 21st congressional district in 2026 as a Republican after incumbent Representative Chip Roy announced his retirement to run for Texas Attorney General.

 Other side projects

 Teixeira is a board member of a few organizations, such as DREAM (formerly Harlem RBI), the Greenwich International Film Festival, and the Emerald Corridor Foundation.

 In 2018, Teixeira and a development team announced plans to build a mixed-use development called Quarry Yards in Grove Park, Atlanta.

 Personal life

 After signing his first major league contract, Teixeira set up a scholarship at his high school in honor of a friend who was killed in a car accident.

-Teixeira and his family reside in Greenwich, Connecticut.
+As of 2009, Teixeira and his family resided in Greenwich, Connecticut.
 In 2006, Teixeira and his wife Leigh Williams, whom he met at Georgia Tech, established the Mark Teixeira Charitable Fund that supported six scholarships at three high schools in the Dallas–Fort Worth area.
 They have three children, sons Jack Gordan and William Charles, and daughter Addison Leigh.

 Teixeira's mother Margaret died on December 2, 2015.
 In 2017, Teixeira's father John remarried Sherry McCann, the mother of Teixeira's former Brave and Yankee teammate Brian McCann.

 His hobbies include hunting, golfing, reading, and fishing.
 He also enjoys Broadway theatre and identifies Les Misérables as his favorite production.

 Teixeira is a devout Catholic and credits much of his success to his father's guidance and to the insight that the death of a friend in high school provided.
 There is also a video on YouTube in which he discusses his faith.

 Teixeira completed his degree in business administration from Georgia Tech in 2022.